nnums/nnums-book/src/J Programming Language/1-palindromes.md

 The goal: solve a simple leetcode problem, <https://leetcode.com/problems/palindrome-number/>, but in J.

-In other words, define a function that takes an integer as an input and returns true if the number, as written in decimal form, is a palindrome and false otherwise.
+In other words, define a function that takes an integer as an input and returns true if the number, as written in decimal form, is a palindrome, and false otherwise.

-## Cast a number as a string
+## Cast a number as a string (`":`)

 How do I convert a number from a decimal to a string?